akprasad/arunkprasad.com/akp/posts/how-to-make-a-website-work-on-mobile.md

-title: How to make a website work on mobile
+title: How to Make a Website Work on Mobile
 date: 2022-01-06
 description: The specific HTML and CSS you need to make sites mobile-friendly,
              and the tools to test your site across multiple devices.